IngridMi/mini-hacks/README.md

 ## Questions ❓

- You can message Roberto, Steff, or Jordan if you need any help.
+ You can ask questions in our [Discord](https://discord.com/invite/Z5m88a5qWu) if you need any help.
 Additionally, you can always send a message through the Web3API Discord.